-For this delicious mango sticky rice recipe, I used a purple sticky rice to impart a bit of contrast and color the food palate.
+For this mango sticky rice recipe, I used purple sticky rice to make the colors of the dish pop.
 Purple sticky rice is used almost exclusively in desserts in Thailand – however, texturally speaking, doesn’t differ much from other strains of glutinous (sticky) rice.
 So feel free to use regular jasmine rice if you cannot find Thai purple rice, or already happen to have jasmine rice in your pantry.

 Cutting a mango can be a little perplexing if you are new at tackling this exotic fruit.
 The large seed is in the center with the flesh firmly attached to it.
 There are many different ways to cut a mango but the two quick methods I’m about to show you are my favorites.
 By following these steps you will end up with tender slices of mango you can enjoy in less than a minute!